yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 The protocol assumes the following preconditions are met:

 - A mutually authenticated channel between CDN and DNO pre-exists.
 All LURK exchanges between CDN and DNO are run over this channel, which provides the guarantee that the LURK requests are authentic [^1]{:tf: source="tf"}.
-- CDN and DNO have agreed on a “CSR template” to use, including at a minimum:
+- CDN and DNO have agreed on a "CSR template" to use, including at a minimum:
-  - Subject name (e.g., “somesite.DNO.com”),
+  - Subject name (e.g., "somesite.DNO.com"),
   - Validity (e.g., 24 to 72 hours),
   - Requested algorithms,
   - Key length,
   - Key usage.

-  The CDN is bound to use this template for every CSR created under the same delegation.
+  The CDN is required to use this template for every CSR created under the same delegation.
 - DNO has registered through the ACME interface exposed by the Certificate Authority (CA) using the usual ACME registration procedure.
 The DNO shall, at the registration stage, query the ACME server for the supported STAR capabilities – for example: the minimum validity period of the issued certificate, the maximum duration of the automatic renewal process (either as a maximum number of renewal events, or as its maximum absolute life-span).

 [^1]: Note that, under this assumption, the key used to authenticate the CDN to the DNO becomes a critical asset for the security of the proposed protocol, and that certain interactions (e.g., CSR submission) might require a stronger authentication mechanism.
-For example, stacking a further authentication factor on top of CDN's LURK key would allow to distinguish an attacker that has only managed to successfully attack the CDN’s LURK key from the legit CDN.
+For example, stacking a further authentication factor on top of CDN's LURK key would allow to distinguish an attacker that has only managed to successfully attack the CDN's LURK key from the legitimate CDN.

 ## Bootstrap
 {: #proto-bootstrap}

 CDN generates a key-pair, wraps it into a Certificate Signing Request (CSR) according to the agreed CSR template, and sends it to the DNO over the LURK interface.
-The DNO uses the CDN identity provided on the LURK channel to lookup the CSR template that applies to the requesting CDN and decides whether or not to accept the request.
+The DNO uses the CDN identity provided on the LURK channel to look up the CSR template that applies to the requesting CDN and decides whether or not to accept the request.
 (TBD: This is probably a case that would require a further authentication stage over the one provided by the mutual-authenticated LURK channel?)
-Assuming everything is in order, it then “proxies” the CDN request to the ACME CA by means of the usual ACME application procedure.
+Assuming everything is in order, it then "proxies" the CDN request to the ACME CA by means of the usual ACME application procedure.
 Specifically, DNO requests the CA a STAR certificate, i.e., one that:

 - Has a short validity (e.g., 24 to 72 hours);
 - Is automatically renewed by the CA for a certain period of time;
 - Is downloadable from a (highly available) public link without requiring any special authorisation.

-Other than that, the ACME protocol flows as normal between DNO and CA, in particular DNO is responsible for satisfying the requested ACME challenges until the CA is happy to issue the requested certificate.
+Other than that, the ACME protocol flows as normal between DNO and CA, in particular DNO is responsible for satisfying the requested ACME challenges until the CA is willing to issue the requested certificate.
 The DNO is given back a unique identifier for the issued STAR certificate to be used in subsequent interaction with the CA (e.g., if the certificate needs to be terminated.)

 Concurrently, an OK result has been sent back to the CDN with an endpoint to poll for completion of the certificate generation process.

-The bootstrap phase ends when the DNO obtains the OK from the ACME CA and posts the certificate’s URL to the “completion endpoint” where the CDN can retrieve it.
+The bootstrap phase ends when the DNO obtains the OK from the ACME CA and posts the certificate's URL to the "completion endpoint" where the CDN can retrieve it.
 The information that is passed on to the CDN at this stage also includes details about how much time before the certificate expires can the CDN expect the replacement to be ready.

 ~~~~~~~~~~
                      ...........................